mohithnovoct/mohithnovoct/README.md

 # 💫 About Me:
 Hi!
 I'm Mohith.
-I'm a self taught programmer in python and an Machine Learning Enthusiast.😉<br><br>Currently learn ML and Mathematics.<br>Open for collaboration on projects
+I'm a self taught programmer in python and an Machine Learning Enthusiast.😉<br><br>Currently learning ML and Mathematics.<br>Open for collaboration on projects

 ## 🌐 Socials: